pagkly/Zed/Investopedia3/EAFE Index Definition.md

 Singapore

-The EAFE Index is a [market-capitalization-weighted index](https://www.investopedia.com/terms/c/capitalizationweightedindex.asp); its individual components are weighted according to their market capitalization.
+The EAFE Index is a [[market-capitalization-weighted index]](https://www.investopedia.com/terms/c/capitalizationweightedindex.asp); its individual components are weighted according to their market capitalization.
 This means that countries with the largest stock markets, such as Japan and the United Kingdom, will have the largest relative weighting in the index.
 In addition, changes in the market value of larger securities will result in a bigger move in the index than changes in the market value of smaller stocks.
 The largest 70% securities in the MSCI EAFE Index constitute the index' large-cap stocks, the 71st to 85th percentiles are the EAFE Mid-Cap, and the 85th to 99th percentiles represent the EAFE Small Cap.

 As of Feb.
 2021, equities from the Japanese stock markets accounted for the index's largest allocation at 25.4%.
 The top four countries in the EAFE Index, following Japan, include the United Kingdom (14.2%), France (10.8%), Switzerland (9.6%), and Germany (9.3%).1